Sahana2106/Sahana2106/README.md

 - 👋 Hi, I’m @Sahana Hegde
-  MSc Biostatistics
+-  MSc Biostatistics
-  You can reach me @sahanasonu6
+-  You can reach me @sahanasonu6962@gmail.com
+-  Bangaluru

 <!---
 Sahana2106/Sahana2106 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.